commons-app/commons-app-documentation/API/update_avatar.md

 # Update Leaderboard Avatar API

-This API is used to check if a username is valid or not.
+This API is used to update a leaderboard user avatar.

 ## Base URL
 `https://tools.wmflabs.org/commons-android-app/tool-commons-android-app`